kickstartDS/gatsby-theme-kickstartDS/example/content/landingpage.md

         text: >-
           Every development team and environment is unique.
-In order to increase your teams productivity and overall happiness, we can help you to get your devs familiar with our design system and pattern library kickstartDS.
-The training can touch on the following topics:
+In order to increase your teams productivity and overall happiness, we can help you to get your devs familiar with our component library **kickstartDS**.
+We offer  training for the following topics:

           * Frontend-frameworks & -technologies